Ramesses IV: Attestations

 Ramesses IV is attested by his aforementioned building activity at Wadi Hammamat and Serabit el-Khadim in the Sinai as well as several papyri and even one obelisk.
 The creation of a royal cult in the Temple of Hathor is known under his reign at Serabit el-Khadim while Papyrus Mallet (or P. Louvre 1050) dates to Years 3 and 4 of his reign.
 Papyrus Mallet is a six column text dealing partly with agricultural affairs; its first column lists the prices for various commodities between Year 31 of Ramesses III until Year 3 of Ramesses IV.
 The final four columns contain a memorandum of 2 letters composed by the Superintendent of Cattle of the Estate of Amen-Re, Bakenkhons, to several mid-level administrators and their subordinates.
 Meanwhile, surviving monuments of Ramesses IV in the Delta consists of an obelisk recovered in Cairo and a pair of his cartouches found on a pylon gateway both originally from Heliopolis.

-The most important document to survive from this pharaoh's rule is Papyrus Harris I, which honours the life of his father, Ramesses III, by listing the latter's many accomplishments and gifts to the temples of Egypt, and the Turin papyrus, the earliest known geologic map.
+The most important document to survive from this pharaoh's rule is Papyrus Harris I, which honours the life of his father, Ramesses III, by listing the latter's many accomplishments and gifts to the temples of Egypt, and the Turin papyrus, the earliest known geological map.
 Ramesses IV was perhaps the last New Kingdom king to engage in large-scale monumental building after his father as "there was a marked decline in temple building even during the longer reigns of Ramesses IX and VI.
 The only apparent exception was the attempt of Ramesses V and VI to continue the vast and uncompleted mortuary temple of Ramesses IV at the Assasif."

+Levant

+At Beirut, a 12th century burial shaft included a bone amulet with the cartouche of Ramesses IV.

 Death

 Despite Ramesses IV's many endeavours for the gods and his prayer to Osiris—preserved on a Year 4 stela at Abydos—that "thou shalt give me the great age with a long reign [as my predecessor]", the king did not live long enough to accomplish his ambitious goals.
+Ramesses IV's highest known date in the archaeological records is a Year 7, III Akhet day 23 ostracon which, under the Egyptian dating system, meant that this ruler had a reign of just more than 6 full years.

 After a short reign of about six and a half years, Ramesses IV died and was buried in tomb KV2 in the Valley of the Kings.
 His mummy was found in the royal cache of Amenhotep II's tomb KV35 in 1898.
-His chief wife is Queen Duatentopet or Tentopet or Male who was buried in QV74.
+His chief wife is Queen Duatentopet or Tentopet or who was buried in QV74.
 His son, Ramesses V, would succeed him to the throne.

-Originally, Ramesses IV had a tomb built for him in the Valley of the Queens, QV55.
+Originally, Ramesses IV had a tomb built for him in the Valley of the Queens, QV53.

 In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.